 Post-Doctoral Research Associate

 Hana Morel is a Post-doctoral Research Associate for the AHRC Heritage Priority Area, and is currently leading on the Follow on Funding, Opening New Pathways to Impact across Heritage Research, Policy and Practice.
-She was awarded her PhD from University College London in 2016, in which she explored the development of planning policy and archaeology in global cities and the impact this has on those involved with archaeology and heritage.
+She was awarded her PhD from University College London in 2015, in which she explored the development of planning policy and archaeology in global cities and the impact this has on those involved with archaeology and heritage.
 Her previous roles include: working with policy in higher education as Global BU Researcher (Executive Office) for Bournemouth University’s Pro Vice Chancellor (Global Engagement); archaeologist, researcher and lead for community engagement at Izmit’s Nicomedia Project, Turkey; project manager of the NYC Heritage project at Landmark Preservation Commission, New York; researcher at the American Institute of Archaeology; co-director at independent publisher Morel Books; and editor-in-chief of the journal Papers from the Institute of Archaeology.

 Her research involves exploring the role of heritage critically in international development and its contribution towards addressing global challenges.
 She is also sits on various heritage and archaeology groups such as APPAG, TAF, RESCUE and RHAG.

-Hannah Williams is Executive Assistant to the AHRC Heritage Priority Area Leadership Fellow.
+Hannah Williams is part-time Executive Assistant to the AHRC Heritage Priority Area Leadership Fellow.
 She completed her PhD in medieval history at the University of Manchester, and has worked as Editorial Assistant to the Ecclesiastical History Society and as co-editor on research and publication projects in history based at the University of Oxford.
 Her recent roles include administration and events organization for the AHRC Heritage Futures Research Programme and for the UCL Centre for Critical Heritage Studies.